 - If a trained individual, including a health professional (regulated or unregulated) is supervising the self-swabbing.

-- Any individual supervising self-swabbing must consult the self-swabbing training resource developed by Ontario Health in collaboration with Public Health Ontario and ensure that they have the appropriate knowledge, skills, and judgment to provide appropriate self-swabbing oversight, including how to operate the device, personal protective equipment (PPE) requirements, and how to safely dispose of waste.
+- Any individual supervising self-swabbing must consult the self-swabbing training resource developed by Ontario Health in collaboration with Public Health Ontario and ensure that they have the appropriate knowledge, skills, and judgment to provide appropriate self-swabbing oversight, including how to operate the device, personal protective equipment (PPE) requirements, and how to safely dispose of waste (Hazardous Waste Class 312) as outlined in the guidance on the Safe Handling and Management of Rapid Antigen COVID-19 Testing Waste.

 Nasopharyngeal swab (NPS) is the specimen collection type with the highest sensitivity.
 NPS is a restricted act, and this specimen type may only be collected by physicians, nurse practitioners, or their delegate despite the exemptions noted above.
 Alternate specimen collection types are also acceptable, including a combined swab of throat and both nares, a nasal swab, or a deep nasal swab.